For those who are serious about following "our path" to frugal adventures, buying a used RV is often the first and most difficult step.

 Browse the ads online.
 Some good websites to check out for buying a used RV are The RV trader.com (Now RVT.com) and RV Search.com or RVzen.com, (which, incidently, offers the best rate if you're selling an RV).
 Go to these sites first to get an idea of pricing.Consumer pricing guides such as NADA Guides for RVs will let you type in year and make and other details to get an idea of what the fair market value should be.
 This is the guide most often used to determine book value by dealers and banking institutions.
 Don’t take it as gospel, go on to look for the actual listings to see what’s available and what the prices are.

-If, on the other hand, something about the seller doesn't seem right, be extra cautious.
-If you're suspicious, get the VIN number and run a police check on the vehicle to be sure it's not stolen.
-Buying a used RV has been made a little safer in the last few years (in Ontario) with the Used Vehicle Information Package which is required to transfer ownership.
+If, on the other hand, if something about the seller doesn't seem right, be extra cautious.
+If you're suspicious, get the VIN number (copy it down yourself from the vehicle not the ownership documents - don't ask the seller to do it for you) and run a police check to be sure it's not stolen.
+Buying a used RV has been made a little safer in the last few years (in Ontario) with the Used Vehicle Information Package before you can transfer ownership.

 Don’t rule out buying a used RV from far away.
 Currently, it can be quite financially beneficial and it’s not that difficult for Canadians to import an RV from the USA.
 We recently researched this for our own benefit and here's everything I found out as well as a few things to consider when making a long-distance offer on an RV, sight-unseen .